rdallman/reed.pizza/content/resume.md

   *  Co-built a strongly consistent, distributed key-value store on top of RocksDB.
-     Built distributed transactions, node membership, dynamic load balancing, automagic sharding.
+     Built distributed transactions, node membership, dynamic load balancing, automagic sharding, and automagic rebalancing.
   *  Co-built a distributed message queue system on top of that, specifically for performance + persistence for processing [delayed] jobs.
 [It scales]
   *  Built authentication service on top of said distributed key-value store, as well (much easier than the queue).
-  *  Increased cluster utilization from 40% to 80% by building a custom autoscaler for job processing servers.
+  *  Increased cluster utilization from <40% to >80% by building a custom autoscaler for job processing servers.
 Saved lots of $$$ and zzz, didn't have to launch servers by hand anymore.
   *  Migrated job runner from Ruby to Go.
 Decreased p99 task start time 100x,